-The Council's current Local Plan was adopted back in 2005, but following a review process which started in June 2015, a new Draft Plan, covering the period 2015-2030, and incorporating policies for Minerals and Waste, was submitted in September 2019.
-At the time of writing, Examination Hearings were due to begin towards the end of January 2020.
+The Council's previous Local Plan was adopted back in 2005, but following a review process which started in June 2015, a new Draft Plan, covering the period 2015-2030, and incorporating policies for Minerals and Waste, was submitted in September 2019.
+Following Examination Hearings in 2020, the new Plan was adopted in March 2021.
 Meeting the Duty to Co-operate has been a challenge for a community located 28 miles off the mainland, but the Council has worked closely with Cornwall Council, the LEP and the Local Nature Partnership.
 In addition, for the Local Plan, statements of common ground have been agreed with Cornwall and Natural England.